 Prevent employees from being distracted by excessive noise through the use of sound-absorbing wall coverings and screens.
 Also use bright colours, such as blue, green, orange and yellow to promote enthusiasm and alleviate stress.
 The use of plants around the office will also help to create a pleasant environment, improve air quality and reduce stress.

-Using the right furniture, correctly adjusted and positioned, plus appropriate accessories, need not cost a lot of money.
+Using the right furniture that you can also find in Hurdley office furniture, correctly adjusted and positioned, plus appropriate accessories, need not cost a lot of money.
 However, they will more than repay the investment in terms of improved employee well-being and increased productivity.